 IP is a valuable asset that can support you when doing business overseas.
 An Australian patent, trade mark, design or plant breeder’s right does not secure your rights outside of Australia.
 You should consider IP protection in the countries that you are planning on doing business, including manufacturing, or selling products online.

-Please note, IP registration and protection are complex, especially in an international context.
+Please note, IP registration and protection can be a complex process, especially in an international context.
 It is recommended that you seek advice from an IP professional.

-Singapore has a population of almost 5.5 million.
-Singapore is Australia's largest trade and investment partner in the Association of Southeast Asian Nations (ASEAN) and our fifth largest trading partner overall.
+Singapore has a population of almost 5.6 million.
+Singapore is Australia's largest trade and investment partner in the Association of Southeast Asian Nations (ASEAN) and our eighth largest trading partner overall.
 While the official language is English, national languages are Malay, Mandarin and Tamil.